redelivre/post-format-gallery-widget/README.md

 # Post Format Gallery Widget #
-*A WordPress widget that displays images from your galleries that are saved under the Gallery post format.*
+*A WordPress widget to display images from your galleries that are saved under the Gallery post format.*

 ## Installation ##